pubkey/client-side-databases/README.md

 - Inserting 20 messages one after another: How long does it take to insert 20 messages in serial.
 - Inserting 20 messages in parallel: How long does it take to insert 20 messages in parallel.
 - Message insert to message list change: How long does it take until a new message is rendered to the dom.
-- Message insert to user list change: How long does it take until a new messages affects the sort order of the user list.
+- User change to message list change: How long does it take from changing the user to the displaying of the new messages list.
 - Message search query time: How long does it take to search for a given message by regex/like-operator.
 - First full render with many messages: Time to first full render when many messages exist.
 - Storage usage: Size of the stored IndexedDB database after inserting the full test dataset.